1,3-Cyclopentanedione

 1,3-Cyclopentanedione is an organic compound with the formula (CH_{2})_{3}(CO)_{2}.
 It is one of two isomeric cyclopentanediones, the other being 1,2-cyclopentanedione.
 The enol is predicted to be about 1-3 kcal/mol more stable than the diketo form.
 The enol structure has been confirmed by X-ray crystallography.

 Preparation

 The compound is prepared by hydrogenation of 2-cyclopentene-1,4-dione using zinc/acetic acid.

+Application

+A recognized use of 1,3-cyclopentanedione is in the synthesis of Hedione (aka methyl dihydrojasmonate).

+Other uses include Norgestrel, Norboletone, Torgovdiene and so on.